Crime Prevention Tips and Information

 *The RAD program is a program of realistic, self-defense tactics and techniques.
 The course begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.

 Programs to Inform Students and Employees about Crime Prevention

-During 2013, University Police presented approximately 50 programs/presentations that informed students and employees about campus security procedures, personal safety and crime prevention.
-University Police welcomes new students each summer during CUSTOMS, the MTSU new student orientation program.
-Safety and security information is provided and the University Police calendar is distributed to all new students who attend the orientation sessions.
-This information is also available at University Police upon request.
 Additional Crime Prevention Programs, which include Assault Awareness 25 (i.e., “Date/Stranger Rape”), Alcohol Awareness, Individual Security, and Operation ID are presented throughout the academic year upon request.
-To request an officer to present a program to a class, sorority, fraternity, department, or other organized group, please contact the Community Policing Section of University Police at (615) 494-7904.
+To request an officer to present a program to a class, sorority, fraternity, department, or other organized group, please contact a member of the department at 615-898-2424.

 Additional Crime Prevention Programs include: Adopt-A-Cop, DUI Awareness, Crime Prevention, Rape Awareness, RAD (Rape Aggression Defense), Bicycle Safety, Crimestoppers, University 1010 classes (for crime prevention), Drunk Goggles presentation, and other programs as requested.
 Further educational programs take place within the residence halls and for student organizations upon request.